Who was it that spoke to Moses and said:

 It works like this.
 Upon resurrection from the dead, as a descendant (seed) of Abraham, Yahushua could receive the inheritance back to himself.
 With ownership of the inheritance, he is capable of sharing the eternal inheritance by gift (grace) with those whom he deems worthy.
 Of course he has promised to share this inheritance with Abraham and all those who become the children of Abraham (Gal.
 3:6-7).

 If Yahushua was not “the angel of the covenant,” as he is called in Malachi (Mal.
 3:1), i.e., one of the eloahi named Yahweh who promised the inheritance to Abraham, then his death was meaningless.
 For if the Yahweh who gave the Abrahamic Covenant did not die then no one can ever receive any of the eternal inheritance which includes eternal life.
 The plan works only if Yahushua preexisted as Yahu Yahweh, the testator of the covenant will.

 When all the evidence from Scriptures is considered, there can be no doubt that Yahushua the messiah preexisted as a deity (divine being), the son of the deity, father Yahweh.

-Furthermore, Yahushua was Yahu Yahweh, one of the archangels known as the “angel Yahweh,” thereby making him part of Yahweh eloahi.
+Furthermore, Yahushua was Yahu Yahweh, one of the angels or more specifically archangels, known as the “angel Yahweh” thereby making him part of Yahweh eloahi.

-It was this deity and angel, the son of the father deity (Yahweh), who as part of the eloahi left a last will and testament granting the eternal inheritance to Abraham and his singular seed (Yahushua) (Gal.
+It was this deity and angel (Yahu Yahweh), the son of the father deity (Yahweh), who as part of the eloahi left a last will and testament granting the eternal inheritance to Abraham and his singular seed (Yahushua the messiah) (Gal.
 3:16).